AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

-Some intermediate assertions may not be proved by GNATprove either because it's missing some information or because the amount of information available is confusing to it.
+Some intermediate assertions may not be proved by GNATprove either because it's missing some information or because the amount of information available is confusing.
 You can verify these remaining assertions by other means such as testing (since they're executable) or by review.
 You can then choose to instruct GNATprove to ignore them, either by turning them into assumptions, as in our example, or by using a :ada:`pragma Annotate`.
 In both cases, the compiler generates code to check these assumptions at runtime when you enable assertions.

 Local Ghost Variables